Ivan040602/Ivan040602/README.md

 <h1>Hi, I'm Ivan! </h1>
-<h3>I am a junior Data scientist and analyst. <br> Curenntly I am a 3-rd year student of the double degree programme "Data science and busines analytics" of <ins>Higher school of Economics</ins> in Moscow with <ins>London school of economics.</ins></h3>
+<h3>I am a junior Data scientist and analyst. <br />
+Curenntly I am a 3-rd year student of the double degree programme "Data science and busines analytics" of <ins>Higher school of Economics</ins> in Moscow with <ins>London school of economics.</ins></h3>
 <h3>Below you can see my projects and works in the field of analytics, visualisation and programming:</h3>

 <h2>📈 Analytics Projects:</h2>